AhmedTarek104/Maroon-Company/README.md

 ## Business Context

 Maroon Company manages multiple studio units in Egypt, accepting bookings through Hotels.com, Airbnb, Booking.com, and direct channels.
-Guests pay in USD, EUR, SAR, and EGP, creating a multi-currency revenue tracking challenge.
+Guests pay in USD, EUR, SAR, and EGP — creating a multi-currency revenue tracking challenge.

 The company needed answers to two questions:
-1. Who are our most valuable customers and how do we treat them differently?
+1. Who are our most valuable customers and how should we treat them differently?
 2. Which studios, channels, and months drive the most revenue?